mfouesneau/pyphot/pyphot/future/README.md

 ## New features

-- add hint typing in the code
+- add hint typing in the code (not tested with mypy; pyright ok)
 - adapters to interface transparently with varied unit frameworks (e.g., astropy.units, pint)
   - `future.config.set_units_backend` to switch between different unit frameworks
   - default priority is `astropy`, `pint`, `ezunits[legacy]`